andongluis/nlg-blog/docs/_posts/2019-11-16-Background-post.md

 {:.image-caption}
 *Image courtesy of medium.com*

 These blog posts will focus on the problem of Natural Language Generation (NLG).
-Over various blog posts, we will explore key models that have significantly advanced the field, along with an exploration of some important problems that are trying t obe solved in NLG.
+Over various blog posts, we will explore key models that have significantly advanced the field, along with an exploration of some important problems that are trying to be solved in NLG.

 This blog post will focus on the Natural Language Processing (NLP) and Deep Learning (DL) background required to understand the rest of the blog posts.
 However, due to the extensive nature of these topics, we will assume some background knowledge in order for us to focus on the NLG-specific aspects of DL.
-Specifically, we will assume that readers will be familiar with
+Specifically, we will assume that readers is familiar with
 - What it means to train a DL model
 - What regularization means
 - Overfitting and underfitting